kailash-manasarovar/statement/docs/timeline/2023/june.md

 - I had no idea that running away was not actually what they really wanted, although from the conservatory studies yes, and perhaps that's what some of the teachers assumed.
 - It's unclear how much and who knew about the mass voyeurism, drugging, and porn connection.
 - There is also the important point that hackers will have known how much money I have for a long time, and it is not inconsiderable.
 I am a target on that basis alone.

+## Last session with the acupuncturist

+- I have another acupuncture session with Tao Qi.
+- My system is very regulated unlike it's chaotic nearly dead state - especially with regards to my kidneys - at other sessions.
+- She does a blood analysis strip and tells me it is highly likely I have diabetes.
+- I know she is lying.
+- I take my sarong to put in my back.
+She forcefully insists on folding my sarong for me.
+- While folding it up, she rolls up a needle into it which I find when I get home.
+- I cancel all sessions with her without telling her why.

+!!! tip "My suspicions about all this"
+    - I believe I would have gone alone to my GP after Tao's concerns, and he would have confirmed a diabetes diagnosis and given me medication for it.
+    - Glaucoma is then explainable.

 ## Rest of June